-Although the “black mark” on David’s reputation is his sin with Bathsheba, David committed another serious (although lesser-known) sin which had devastating consequences for Israel.
+Although the black mark on David’s reputation is his sin with Bathsheba, David committed another serious (although lesser-known) sin which had devastating consequences for Israel.

 What follows is deeply troubling: God sends the angel of the Lord and strikes down 70,000 Israelites.
-While God does not need to defend himself, a careful look at the text helps us to better understand God’s actions.
+While God does not need to be defended, a careful look at the text helps us to better understand God’s actions.
 First and foremost, 2 Samuel 24:1 reveals that the Lord’s anger was kindled against Israel before the census; Israel had sinned and deserved judgment.
-Moreover, David’s sin was not committed in innocence; immediately after he numbered the people, “David’s heart struck him” and he confessed, “I have sinned greatly” (2 Sam.
+Moreover, David’s sin was not committed in ignorance; immediately after he numbered the people, “David’s heart struck him” and he confessed, “I have sinned greatly” (2 Sam.
 24:10).
 Although David went on to say that the Israelites were innocent, and tried to bear the full weight of the blame, there is no indication that Israel paid the ransom price required under the Mosaic Law.
 They knew the consequences of participating in the census and, compounded with their other sins, placed themselves in the path of God’s judgment.

 A Costly Sacrifice